 I have known for years Lauren’s generous and courageous stepfather, who by example and encouragement guided me toward the sobriety that changed not only my life, but also the lives of my three precious daughters.

-According to Lauren’s mother, Lauren would have been excited about going to work that December morning because it was the work she had longed for – teaching young children in an elementary school.
+Lauren would have been excited about going to work that morning of December 14, 2012, her mother says, because it was the work the young woman had longed for – teaching children in an elementary school.
 And she would have been excited about her plans for the evening, with a young man she had fallen in love with.
 And she would have been excited as Christmas approached – a holiday Lauren and her family had always marked with ongoing celebrations.

 Lauren’s passing is a tragedy – entirely out of her control, and brought nearby by simple choices she herself had made over time, and that she made that early morning when she left her childhood home and went out into the world, filled with enthusiasm.